CiaranMoran27/pands-project2021/README.md

 ### 2. Background
 **2.1 Describing the Data Set**

 The iris dataset is widely recognised in the field of data analytics as being a relatively small dataset of which non-trivial deductions can be made.
 The dataset is comprised of 150 observations (rows of data) and 5 attributes (columns of data).
-The attributes contain data on the iris petal / sepal dimensions across three even species samples (50 rows each)[<!--- UC Irvine Machine Learning Repository --->].
+The attributes contain data on the iris petal / sepal dimensions across three even species samples (50 rows each)[18].
 In summary, each row of data pertains to a single observation across the four listed anatomical dimensional attributes for a given species of iris.

 &nbsp;**Dataset Attributes:**